Foreign Exchange Guide to Liechtenstein

 - Sending money to Liechtenstein - save on Swiss franc bank transfers to Liechtenstein

-- Swiss franc exchange rates - latest info & charts.
+- Swiss franc exchange rates - latest & historic exchange rates.

 Swiss franc (CHF) general currency information

-Contributing to roughly 5% of the foreign exchange market’s daily turnover, the Swiss franc (ISO: CHF) is the world’s seventh most traded currency.
+Contributing to roughly 5% of the foreign exchange market daily turnover, the Swiss franc (ISO: CHF) is the world’s seventh most traded currency.

 The Swiss franc is traditionally considered Europe’s safe haven currency due to factors including Switzerland’s traditional position as a politically neutral country, its reputation for stability, impressive financial system, historically low inflation and its ability to consistently run a trade surplus.
 For this reason, the franc is likely to increase in value during periods of economic uncertainty or when global geopolitical risk is elevated, or during bouts of high market volatility.